Top 13 Most Wanted Lost Objects In The World Today

 Photo Wikipedia

-Peter Carl Faberge was a Russian jeweler of French descent.
-He is known for the exceptional quality and beauty of his work and especially for the popular Faberge Eggs.
+Russian jeweler Peter Carl Faberge was descended from France.
+He is renowned for the exquisite beauty and high caliber of his creations, particularly the well-known Faberge Eggs.

-The royal tradition of the Faberge Eggs began with Tsar Alexander III who in 1885 ordered a decorative Easter egg from Faberge’s studio as a gift for his wife, Empress Maria Feodorovna.
+Tsar Alexander III started the royal tradition of the Faberge Eggs when he ordered a decorative Easter egg from Faberge's studio in 1885 as a present for his wife, Empress Maria Feodorovna.

-The exact number of the eggs remains unknown since several were made for other rich Russian families.
-It is believed that there were around 70 in total but the mystery here is that 8 of the royal eggs have gone missing.
+Since several of the eggs were made for other wealthy Russian families, the precise number of eggs is still unknown.
+It is thought that there were roughly 70 in total, but the reason why 8 of the royal eggs are missing remains a mystery.

 What were the eggs made of?

-The Romanov Tercentenary Egg is made of gold, silver, rose-cut and portrait diamonds, turquoise, purpurine, rock crystal, Vitreous enamel and watercolor painting on ivory.
-The egg celebrates the tercentenary of the Romanov dynasty, the three hundred years of Romanov rule from 1613 to 1913.
+The Romanov Tercentenary Egg is crafted from ivory and includes elements such as vitreous enamel, turquoise, purpurine, rock crystal, gold, silver, rose-cut and portrait diamonds, and watercolor painting.
+The egg commemorates the three hundred years of Romanov rule from 1613 to 1913, or the tercentenary of the Romanov dynasty.

 3. The Golden Owl